 Border Roads Organisation

+Both China and Pakistan have moved towards a focused and long term infrastructure development plan in the Northern areas.
+These plans will enable these countries to concentrate and move sizeable forces, all along the Indian border and will pose a significant threat in the event of any conflict.
 The Border Roads Organisation [BRO] plays a very vital role in connecting the inaccessible border areas.
 BRO was raised on May 7, 1960 with the mission of developing communication in hither to forlorn areas of the north and North-East states of India and also fortification of the turbulent borders.
 BRO, the brain child of first Prime Minister Pandit Jawaharlal Nehru came into existence on May 7, 1960 as a pioneer road construction agency.
-With a humble beginning of two projects the organisation has grown vast and vibrant .
-The organisation has till date constructed 28,342 kms of formation cutting, 32,885 kms of surfacing, 12,200 metres of permanent bridges and has undertake Rs 2039 crore worth of permanent works.
+With a humble beginning of two projects the organisation has grown vast and vibrant.
+The organisation has till date constructed 28,342 kms of formation cutting, 32,885 kms of surfacing, 12,200 meters of permanent bridges and has undertake Rs 2039 crore worth of permanent works.
 Today, BRO is diversifying in various other areas from road construction to airfields, building works and construction of model hospitals, bridges etc.

 Border Roads Organisation, popularly known as BRO, is a civil engineering institution responsible to provide civil (construction) engineering cover to the Armed Forces of India, during war and peace.
 The organisation is manned partly by civil engineers drawn from Corps of Engineers of the Army, but mainly by those recruited exclusively for BRO.
 The latter complement of manpower is called General Reserve Engineer Force (GREF).
 The organisation is under Ministry of Defence for specific deployment but placed under Ministry of Highways for general administration.
 The GREF troops, like soldiers of other Armed Forces, are governed by Army Act, 1950, though with a difference.
 The difference pertains to the method of the recruitment and the terms of salary, pension, leave, retirement benefits etc.